PremiseWP/premise-time-track-chrome-extension/README.md

 ## Setup

-Edit the `phpClientUrl` in the `premise-time-track.js` file.
+Edit the `phpClientUrl` variable in the `premise-time-track.js` file.

-Add permissions for both the client URL and the Wordpress site in the `manifest.json` file.
+Add permissions for both the client URL and the Wordpress site to the `manifest.json` file.